-In this example, we have assumed that Mary has two additional years of contributory service and eligibility service when she retires at age 60.
-We also have assumed the 2021 YMPE increases by 3%.
+Mary was developed as an example by HOOPP for illustrative purposes only.
+In this example, we have assumed that Mary is two years older and has two more years of contributory service when she retires with 22 years of eligibility service, and she has qualified for past service benefit improvements, up to and including the increase effective July 1, 2024.
+We have assumed the 2025 YMPE increases by 3%.
 The average YMPE as of Dec.
-31, 2022, is \$59,700.
+31, 2025, is \$66,580.
 The average YMPE for Dec.
-31, 2023, is \$64,179.80.
+31, 2027, is \$71,096.
 For simplicity, inflation protection has not been factored into this example.
 All amounts have been rounded to the nearest dollar.